Postgraduate routes to becoming a teacher

 Entry requirements vary for each programme, but most usually ask for an honours degree, relevant GCSEs and a DBS check.

-- PGCE/PGDE, SCITT and salaried School Direct programmes usually require a Professional Skills Test
+- PGCE/PGDE, SCITT and salaried School Direct programmes usually need a Professional Skills Test

 - For Teach First, you’ll be invited to an Assessment Centre where you take literacy, numeracy and curriculum knowledge tests